burnedpopcorn/GameMaker-Decompiler/README.md

 So yes, you need to manaully use all these scripts one after the other to decompile an entire project

+> [!IMPORTANT]
+> These Scripts only seem to support Resource Version 1.0 and 1.1, not the current 2.0 versions, but you can make them work with newer versions

 ## What Now?
 Because this hasn't been updated in a while, it might not work out-of-the-box, so you are going to have to modify scripts and objects in order to have a decent build
 > These Scripts were last updated on Feburary 13, 2024